opds-community/drafts/opds-2.0.md

 Compared to previous versions of the OPDS specification:

 - the model allows multiple collections to be contained in a single feed
-- the Link Object model is more powerful than the `link` element in Atom, it supports URI templates and multiple relationships
+- the Link Object model is more powerful than the `link` element in Atom, it supports URI templates and multiple relations
 - metadata are expressed in JSON but an RDF graph can be extracted using a JSON-LD context
 - the core metadata vocabulary is tied to schema.org instead of Dublin Core